luckinet/tabshiftr/README.md

 # Contributions

 -   tabshiftr is still in development.
 So far it reliably reorganises 20 different types of tables, but additional dimensions of disorganisation might show themselves.
 If you encounter a table that can’t be reorganised with the current infrastructure, we’d be more than happy to collaborate on advancing `tabshiftr`.
 -   Informative error management is work in process.
 -   Moreover, the resulting schema descriptions can be useful for data archiving or database building and `tabshiftr` should at some point support that those schemas can be exported into data-formats that are used by downstream applications (xml, json, …), following proper (ISO) standards.
-In case you have experience with those standards and would like to collaborate on it, please get in touch\!
+In case you have experience with those standards and would like to collaborate on it, please get in touch!

 # Acknowledgement